tiramon/udacity_drlnd_project1/README.md

-a README that describes how someone not familiar with this project should use your repository.
-The README should be designed for a general audience that may not be familiar with the Nanodegree program; you should describe the environment that you solved, along with how to install the requirements before running the code in your repository.

 # Project: Navigation
 This project is about training an agent to navigate in a large square world and gather yellow bannas, without the agent knowing anything about the environment or rules.